 Capital City Gardens Rehabilitation and Nursing Ce is an average-sized nursing home in Columbus, Ohio.
 With a abysmal overall grade of F, this facility didn't fare well in our assessment.
-Fortunately, if you aren't satisfied with this facility, there are 36 nursing homes to choose from in the city so you should be able to find a better option.
+Fortunately, this nursing home is one of 17 nursing homes in this city so if you aren't impressed, you should have better options.
 We would not blame you if you are ready to stop reading and find another nursing home.
 However, if you want to learn more about this facility's category grades, nursing grades are discussed in the next paragraph.

 Capital City Gardens Rehabilitation and Nursing Ce

 Get pricing and details on Columbus senior living options.Get Pricing

 - No CCRC